Rodmg/rfm-mqtt-sn-bridge/README.md

 For compiling and uploading this code to the board you need the PlatformIO tools and the [PlatformIO IDE](http://platformio.org/get-started).

-You also need to install the **RadioHead library** from the PlatformIO library manager.

 ## Using

 Open the project folder from the Atom IDE with PlatformIO IDE plugin installed, connect your board and press the upload button.